RoCci/ReactFirebase/README.md

+## Firebase in React
+Provide Firebase in React with an Firebase's Authentication API for Sign Up with React and Firebase.

+## Requirements:
+React 16.7
+React Router 4
+Firebase 4

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+*This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts